Zadar Old Town, Hrvatska - Things to Do in Zadar Old Town

 Experience the Sea Organ and Greeting to the Sun

-Booking Tip: These installations are free to visit and accessible 24/7.
-Visit during sunset (around 7-8 PM in summer) for the most magical experience.
-No booking required, but arrive early during peak season to secure a good viewing spot.
+Booking Tip: These attractions are free and accessible 24/7, but visit during sunset (around 7-8 PM in summer) for the best experience.
+Arrive 30 minutes early to secure a good spot, as crowds gather for the famous Zadar sunset.
+No booking required, just bring comfortable seating or a towel.

 Getting There